omni-us/reconplogger/README.rst

 ---------------------

 The :func:`reconplogger.load_config` function allows loading of a python logging configuration.
-The loading of configuration can be from a file (giving its path), from an environment variable (giving the variable name), or loading the default configuration that comes with reconplogger.
-The loading from file and from environment variable expects the format to be yaml or json.
+The format config can be either json or yaml.
+The loading of configuration can be from a file (giving its path), from an environment variable (giving the variable name), a raw configuration string, or loading the default configuration that comes with reconplogger.
 See below examples of loading for each of the cases:

 .. code-block:: python